alces-software/adminware/README.md

 ### Basic Installation

-Adminware is a system-lvel package and must be installed by the `root` user.
+Adminware is a system-level package and must be installed by the `root` user.

 1. Make yourself root